heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 Vercel was very easy to get set up.
 I ran into a few hiccups because I like to use Yarn and I use packages that are published to Github Packages.
 I was able to find a workaround ([see here](https://github.com/vercel/vercel/discussions/5418#discussioncomment-1453970)) and then it was smooth sailing.
 I will definitely be using Vercel on future projects.

 I'm sure it would get expensive to run a huge company on Vercel but for small to medium sized teams this workflow is a game changer.

-Cool things:
-- Everything works
-- Most things are automatic
-- Every branch is published, always!

 I was fiddling with the settings and reading the docs when I suddenly realized that my site had been live on the internet for a few hours already.

+At first I was uncomfortable with automatically publishing the main branch to production but then I decided it was just fine.

 # Takeaways